 This burger had home field advantage at The Victorian and delivered for the home crowd.
 The wagyu beef, arugula, edam cheese, buffalo trace bourbon bacon and chipotle aioli all worked in delicious harmony (you know, except for that arugula) and I admired the creative use of bourbon.

 Smoked Trappist – BOA Steakhouse, Santa Monica (and beyond)

 I wasn’t sure I would be into this burger.
 Like other burgers, BOA chose to waste arugula, but after I got over that I was amazed by the quality of beef, the chimay cheese, the piquillo peppers, the crispy onions and the smoked tomato aioli.
 It was everything a steakhouse burger should be, miniaturized.

-Due to stomach capacity and my desire to dabble in bourbon and beer as well, I couldn’t quite try out every burger.
+Due to stomach capacity and my desire to dabble in Fat Baby Bourbon and beer as well, I couldn’t quite try out every burger.
 This left Everson Royce and Simmzy’s without a tasting, and Jitlada as well, but I’ve already had Jitlada’s amazing Jazz Burger at the restaurant itself and now just need to get to those other spots.